JqJohnny/hash-map/README.md

 # hash-map
-A class project was to create our own HashMap
+A project that I had to do was debug and add features to a HashMap.
+One of the features I had to add was dealing with duplicate entries to the HashMap.